melzayet/containerapps-api/README.md

 1. Fork this repository

-2. (optional) Create a Container Apps Environment if no one exists: https://docs.microsoft.com/en-us/azure/container-apps/microservices-dapr?tabs=bash#create-an-environment
+2. Create a resource group for this demo

 3. Create GitHub secret for
-    - "CA_RG": Existing Azure Resource Group to deploy Container Apps Environment, Log Analytics Workspace, Cosmos Serverless DB for Actor state and other supporting resources
+    - "CA_RG": Existing Azure Resource Group created in step 2.
+It will be used to deploy Container Apps Environment, Log Analytics Workspace, Cosmos Serverless DB for Actor state and other supporting resources
     - "REGISTRY_USERNAME": Docker Hub username
     - "REGISTRY_PASSWORD": Docker Hub password
     - "CLIENT_ID": Client ID of Azure AD application.
 This demo uses Workload Identity Federation.
 Please read more on how to set it up: https://docs.microsoft.com/en-us/azure/active-directory/develop/workload-identity-federation-create-trust-github?tabs=azure-portal